Skip to Content

 Where to Hunt for Fossils in Maryland?

-Shark teeth are pretty standard in Maryland, and you can find plenty of specimens in the sands along the Chesapeake Bay and its tributaries.
+Shark teeth are typical in Maryland, and you can discover plenty of them in the sands of Chesapeake Bay and its tributaries.

-The Atlantic Ocean beaches are also top-rated regarding shark teeth and megalodon teeth.
-You can also find them in Calvert Cliffs State Park, the outside boundaries.
+The Atlantic Ocean beaches are also highly ranked for shark and megalodon teeth.
+They can also be seen outside the borders of Calvert Cliffs State Park.

-You can also find sea glass if you plan on going to the Chesapeake Bay Area.
-Some popular spots to find sea glass include Tolchester Beach, on the Eastern Shore near Chestertown, or the North Beach, Oxford Beach, or the shore at Sandy Point State Park.
-Perfect quality sea glass can be found in these areas.
+If you visit the Chesapeake Bay Area, you may also encounter marine glass.
+Tolchester Beach, on the Eastern Shore near Chestertown, North Beach, Oxford Beach, and the shore at Sandy Point State Park, are popular sites for finding sea glass.
+Perfect quality sea glass can be found in these locations.

-Some other great places to hunt for fossils include the North Ferry Point, in lignite seams, the area quarries and outcrops near Hancock, or the shore between Breezy Point and Cove Point, Chesapeake Bay.
-At the North Ferry Point, you can also find amber or search the lignite seams of Sullivan Cove.
+Other fantastic areas to look for fossils include North Ferry Point in lignite seams, the surrounding quarries and outcrops near Hancock, and the shore between Breezy Point and Cove Point on Chesapeake Bay.
+Amber can also be found in North Ferry Point and the lignite seams near Sullivan Cove.

-The tribes here made their homes near bodies of water, and you can find arrowheads in places such as Tilghman Island and Potomac River or participate in the Tyler Bastian Field Session.
+The tribes here lived near bodies of water, and arrowheads can be found on Tilghman Island and the Potomac River, as well as at the Tyler Bastian Field Session.

-You can go with experienced professionals to learn more about Maryland’s archeological history and dig for some arrowheads.
-The best part is you can keep the arrowheads that you find.
+You can work with trained specialists to learn more about Maryland’s archaeological past and dig for arrowheads.
+The most excellent thing is that you can keep any arrowheads you find.

 Conclusion